 Determine how much you can afford to spend.
 Consider all the costs of buying a vacation home, which includes mortgage payments, taxes, insurance, etc. Also, decide on the type of property and location based on your preferences and investment goals.

-2. Research and Finalize Properties
+2. Choose the Right Location and Finalize Properties

 Use real estate websites and agents to research potential properties that fit your criteria.
 Take the time to visit these properties to understand if they fit your needs.
 Accordingly, finalize the one best suited for your needs.

-3. Make an Offer and Close the Deal
+4. Make an Offer and Close the Deal

 Work with your real estate agent to determine vacation property prices and negotiate with the seller.
 Once you’ve agreed to the terms of the sale, you’ll need to sign the necessary paperwork.
 Then pay the closing costs to complete the purchase.